MicrosoftDocs/dynamics365smb-docs/business-central/ui-enter-data.md

 ---
-title: How to Enter Data in Fields| Microsoft Docs
+title: How to Enter Data in Business Central| Microsoft Docs
 description: Learn about general features that help you enter data in fields.
-author: jswymer
+author: SorenGP

 ms.service: dynamics365-business-central
 ms.topic: article